 Simulation results

 The proposed method is implemented on BMS-1.0 [1].
 The simulations were performed following the JVET common test conditions [2].
-The anchors are the default VTM-1.0/BMS-1.0 configuration, where the VTM-1.0 anchor includes no DMVD tools, and the BMS-1.0 anchor includes DMVR.
+The anchors are the default VTM-1.0/BMS-1.0 configuration without DMVR (set the “DMVR : 0” in BMS condition).

 Applying the proposed method to DMVR

-The results of enabling DMVR on VTM configuration are shown in Table 1.
+The results of enabling DMVR are shown in Table 1.
 DMVR is enabled by setting “DMVR : 1” in configure files.
-It is shown that -2.65% and 0.00% luma BD-rates are achieved for VTM-1.0-RA and BMS-1.0-RA, respectively.
+It is shown that -2.65% and -1.44% luma BD-rates are achieved for VTM-1.0-RA and BMS-1.0-RA, respectively.
 The results of enabling DMVR with the proposed method are shown in Table 2.
-It is shown that -1.58% and 0.50% luma BD-rates for VTM-1.0-RA and BMS-1.0-RA, respectively.
+It is shown that -1.58% and -0.95% luma BD-rates for VTM-1.0-RA and BMS-1.0-RA, respectively.
 60% of DMVR coding gain is preserved by the proposed method for solving the pipeline issue.

 Table 1.
 Results of enabling DMVR on VTM configuration